-Should you get a fixed-rate mortgage or should you trust that interest rates will stay low and opt for a tracker or a variable rate?
-It’s the $64,000 question and no one really knows.
-However, you can make an informed choice with our mortgage help here.
+Should you get a fixed-rate mortgage?
+Should you trust that interest rates will stay low and opt for a tracker or a variable rate?
+It’s the big question, and no one really knows.
+However, you can make an informed choice and decide whether to fix your mortgage here.

-No one has a crystal ball so even economists and mortgage experts can’t tell us whether interest rates will go up this year and, if they do, when they will go up or by how much.
+No one has a crystal ball, so even economists and mortgage experts can’t tell us whether interest rates will go up this year.
 Here’s how you can make your own decision.

-The problem that the Bank of England has is that our economy is extremely fragile right now and it needs all the help it can get to keep itself going.
+The problem facing the Bank of England is that our economy is extremely fragile right now.
+It needs all the help it can get to keep itself going.
 Low interest rates encourage growth, encourage people to spend and help businesses keep going.
-However, inflation has started to creep up and the main weapon against that is higher interest rates.
-Also, the Bank of England would love to put rates up in order to claw back some of the billions it has lent out in the last three years.
-So they’re in a cleft stick right now – they want to put rates up but they really can’t and they may not be able to for a while.
+However, inflation has crept up and the main weapon against that is higher interest rates.

 If the economy continues to be rocky and fragile for many more months then interest rates will stay low.
 Who knows what is in store for us economically?
-No one can really guess because there are so many variables and so much that’s hidden.
+No one can really guess because there are so many variables such as the uncertainty surrounding Brexit and the coronavirus.

-If you need certainty then you should go for a fixed deal and forget what others are saying about interest rates.
-If rates go up you will be smiling.
-If they don’t, you won’t be pleased but you won’t have lost much.
+If you need certainty then you should fix your mortgage and forget what others are saying about interest rates..
 Similarly, going for a tracker or variable rate means you could be unhappy if interest rates go up but you will be smiling if they don’t.
-If you can afford to take the gamble, then do.
+If you can afford to take the gamble, then do so.